 Fact: Any shampoo that claims to make hair grow faster is making a false claim.
 Hair will grow at a fairly consistent rate, about half an inch per month, no matter what you do.
 There are certain shampoos that will make the hair appear thicker by swelling the follicle and shampoos that will deeply condition the hair and help prevent breakage, but none that can actually increase the growth rate.
 Some say that doing things like taking vitamins and massaging the scalp can help your hair grow faster, but there's no scientific proof to support such claims.

-Myth: Baldness Comes From My Mother's Side of the Family
+Myth #9: Hair Loss Comes from My Mother's Side of the Family

-Fact: For that to happen, the hat would have to be so tight that it cuts off circulation to the follicles.
+Fact: For a hat to cause hair loss, it would have to be so tight that it cuts off circulation to the hair follicles.
 If that were the case, the hat would likely be much too tight for you to wear comfortably, so it's not likely.
 Wearing a tight hat can, however, cause hair breakage and damage.

-Fact: Dandruff is actually thought to be caused by a fungus called Malassezia, which can sometimes grow out of control and begin feeding on the oil on your scalp.
+Fact: Dandruff is actually thought to be caused by a fungus called Malassezia, which can grow when your scalp produces excess oil.
 This can cause an increased number of dead cells which, when combined with dirt and oil from your scalp, form flaky white scales.
 Dry scalp has nothing to do with it.

-Combat dandruff by gently massaging a few tablespoons of Epsom salt onto your dry or slightly damp scalp for 2-3 minutes, then shampoo as usual.
+Combat dandruff by gently massaging a few tablespoons of Epsom salt onto your dry or slightly damp scalp for two to three minutes, then shampoo as usual.